mar5chi/hand_gesture_control/README.md

 # hand_gesture_control
 A computer vision based hand gesture control for Smart Home appliances using OAK-D, depthai, Raspberry Pi.
+It also gives an audio feedback if you connect speakers to your Pi.

 For information on depthai and OAK-D please visit https://docs.luxonis.com/en/latest/#.